Instructional Potential of VR and Immersive Technology – Educating The Next Generation: Innovative Approaches To Make Science Fun

 - Brad Tanner (Clinical Tools, Inc.) will describe a virtual reality headset and computer programs for neuroscience education, from grade-schoolers to clinicians.

-Tanner B. WCBR 2020 Education Workshop: Educating The Next Generation: Innovative Approaches To Make Science Fun.
-Winter Conference on Brain Research 2020; 2020 January 28; Big Sky, Montana, United States.
+Reference: Tanner B. Instructional Potential of VR and Immersive Technology – Educating The Next Generation: Innovative Approaches To Make Science Fun.
+Winter Conference on Brain Research 2020.
+January 28, 2020.
+Big Sky, MT.